MichaelCurrin/trends/_posts/2020-03-09-corona-virus.md

 <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/2152_RC02/embed_loader.js"></script>

-Trends relating the worldwide outbreak of Corona virus outbreak of 2019/2020 that started in China.
+Info relating the worldwide outbreak of the flu-like and sometimes deadly Corona virus outbreak of 2019/2020 that started in China.

 This post covers: